 Tanai Lieng Saka means ‘new beginning’.
 On the third day of the celebrations, statues of Buddha are bathed with scented water to encourage good rains in the coming months.
 Some people also bathe monks, their parents, and grandparents in the same way to bring good luck and long life.

 The afternoon turns into a party as families and friends celebrate New Year with food and drinks in their homes and in the streets.
-Traditionally children and youths would pour water and dust each other with white talcum powder as a symbol of cleanliness.
-This has now been adopted by all ages and is where the water and talcum powder fights originate from.
+Traditionally, children and youths would pour water and dust each other with white talcum powder as a symbol of cleanliness.
+All ages have now adopted this, and it is where the water and talcum powder fights originate from.

 Cambodia New Year Games